sapphon/spacefinder/README.md

 **Available only while a ship is selected**
 * Toggle display of firing arcs - F
+* Indicate selected ship is done with phase - SPACEBAR

 **Available only while maneuvering**
 * Advance - UPARROW